 Induction and Mentoring Project

-As a consequence of the national consistency for registration requirements agreed to by the Education Council in 2011, provisionally registered teachers are required to move to (full) registration within two terms (i.e. six years) of being granted initial registration in South Australia.
+As a consequence of the national consistency for registration requirements agreed to by the Education Council in 2011, provisionally registered teachers in South Australia are required to move to (full) registration within two terms (i.e. six years) of being granted initial registration.

 To move to (full) registration, provisionally registered teachers must have taught for at least 200 days in Australia or New Zealand and been evaluated as meeting the Proficient Standard of the Australian Professional Standards for Teachers (APSTs).